Way back in 2015, I bought ten of the most popular air mouse remote controls to see which was the best for your Android TV box.

-The button placement is really good.
+The button placement is perfect.
 I’ve only got two complaints, and they’re really nitpicky.
 I’ll get into those in a minute.

-There’s a great satin feel to the D-pad and the buttons.
-It gives enough texture that this airmouse doesn’t slip around in your hand, but not so much that you can’t switch from one button to another quickly.
+There’s a satin feel to the D-pad and the buttons, which gives enough texture that this air mouse doesn’t slip around in your hand, but not so much that you can’t switch from one button to another quickly.

-Immediately under the circular D-pad is the Back and Home buttons, like you’d expect.
-One of my minor complaints is that they’re slightly curve.
-It makes them easy to find by touch in a dark room, but they feel a bit awkward to touch.
+Immediately under the circular D-pad are the Back and Home buttons, as you’d expect.
+One of my minor complaints is that they’re slightly curved.
+This makes them easy to find by touch in a dark room, but they feel awkward.

-Underneath those are the volume, voice command and the track advance\rewind buttons.
-Even though they feel exactly the same as every other button on this remote, they’re spaced far enough apart so you can always tell which button you’re clicking on.
+Underneath those are the volume, voice command, and track advance\rewind buttons.
+Even though they feel the same as every other button on this remote, they’re spaced far enough apart so you can always tell which button you’re clicking.

-Above the D-pad is a Delete button, a Settings button and the button to turn the air mouse feature on or off.
-The Air mouse works well and the speed is configurable to three different levels, straight from the remote itself.
+Above the D-pad is a Delete button, a Settings button, and the button to turn the air mouse feature on or off.
+The Air mouse works well, and the speed is configurable to three levels from the remote.

 The Settings button pulls up the Settings menu, no matter where you are.

-Personally, I’d would have preferred not having the Delete button and the Settings button so the remote could be a bit smaller.
-However, I have no complaints about this airmouse – particularly at it’s price point.
+I would have preferred not to have the Delete and Settings buttons, so the remote could be smaller.
+However, I have no complaints about this airmouse – particularly at its price point.